attilacsontos/Workflow/FirstFile.md

 Author: Bertrand

 Description: changed the initial text from Attila in order to see what happens with "conflicts" in the code when trying to merge.

+---
+Date: 2024-05-03
+Author: Bertrand

+This is a new modification.
+It doesn't have any conflict as it's only an addition to the existing code.